 Integraged Physical Needs Assessment (IPNA): IPNA integrates an evaluation of energy, water, and health needs into a full roof-to-cellar assessment of a property's physical conditions to ensure that the holistic needs of the property are addressed.

-Passive House: A high performance and sustainable building standard.
+Passive House: A high performance building standard being implemented for numerous HPD projects.

 Healthy Homes Training: Training on integrated pest management, active design, and smoke free buildings.